zackchase/mxnet-docs/getting_started/basics-ndarray.md

 * Multiple device support: `NDArray` runs operations on various devices, including CPU and GPU cards.
 * Automatic parallelization: These operations executed in parallel with each other automatically.

-In short, _MXNet_'s `NDArray` supports the familiar imperative programming interface of NumPy while supporting the blistering speed required to execute state-of-the-art deep learning algorithms.
+In short, _MXNet_'s `NDArray` supports the familiar imperative programming interface of NumPy while providing the blistering speed required to execute state-of-the-art deep learning algorithms.

 ## Creation and Initialization